 In Reading View, the display option you select is temporary - it is not saved when you close the report.

-For more information: Tutorial: Change display settings in a report.
+To learn more, see Tutorial: Change display settings in a report.

 More questions?
 Try the Power BI Community